-Welcome to the new look ‘epics’ page which as well as covering long distance runs undertaken by the club across various parts of the UK will also include sections on ultra-running, fell running and other running challenges completed by club members.
+The ‘epics’ page is where you will find details of the long distance runs undertaken by the club and other running challenges completed by club members.

 Club Long Distance Relay Runs

 The runs listed below were all completed as relays by a team of runners traversing the whole route non-stop, day and night, from start to finish.
 The routes all utilise national trails and rights of way where possible to minimise road running.
 The original inspiration behind these long relay runs came from John Thornhill, a previous club captain of Rolls-Royce Harriers.
 One of John’s long held ambitions was to get the club to run the Pennine Way as a relay, which we finally achieved in June 2007.
 John was suffering from mesothelioma (asbestosis) at the time and though he was not well enough to do any running he did much of the organisation and came along as a supporter.
 Sadly John died in January 2008.
 We have raised over £25,000 for charity through completing these relay runs, most of which was donated to Cancer Research UK.

 Other Club Long Distance Runs

 The runs listed below were run over one or more days with usually one or more club members running the entire distance and the rest running sections with them and providing support.
 The runs without links to other pages will be added in due course.